bandprotocol/falcon/README.md

   Generate new address (no private key or mnemonic needed)
 ```

-If you already have a private key and want to retrive key from it, you can choose `Private key` option.
+If you already have a private key and want to retrieve key from it, you can choose `Private key` option.
 ```
 Enter your private key
 >
 ```

-If you already have a mnemonic and want to retrive key from it, you can choose `Mnemonic` option.
+If you already have a mnemonic and want to retrieve key from it, you can choose `Mnemonic` option.
 ```
 Enter your mnemonic
 >